Bird ringing: Equipment used

-Mist net
+Mist nets

 Mist nets are fine mesh nets with shelves that create pockets to temporarily restrain birds.
-Mist nets come in a variety of mesh sizes, heights, lengths, weights, materials, and colors.
+Mist nets come in a variety of mesh sizes, heights, lengths, weights, materials, and colours.
 The mesh size of the net is calculated differently in different countries; in the US and Canada the given mesh size is equivalent to two sides of a mesh square, while in the UK it is equivalent to one side.
 Ringers must choose a mesh size that appropriately targets the desired species, with smaller birds requiring a smaller mesh size.
-Nets can range from 1.5 to 18 meters in length, and from 1 to 3 meters in height depending on the number of panels.
-The weight of the thread and the ply (number of strands) can also vary.
+Nets can range from 1.5 to 18 metres in length, and from 1 to 3 metres in height depending on the number of panels.
+The thread weight and ply (number of strands) can also vary.
 Common construction materials include nylon, polyester, and monofilament.
 Mist nets are typically black, but may also be shades of green or brown.
-While mist nets are capable of capturing a variety of species; they require supervised training in order to use properly and when they are deployed must be checked frequently.
+While mist nets are capable of capturing a large variety of species, they require supervised training in order to use properly, and they must be checked frequently while they are deployed.

 Ringing pliers

-Ringing pliers are an essential tool that helps place the band around a bird's leg.
-These pliers come in different sizes as determined by how wide a bird's leg is.
+Ringing pliers are an essential tool that aid in placing the ring around a bird's leg.
+These pliers come in different sizes, determined by how wide a bird's leg is.
 Pliers are sized between 0A-1A, 2–3, and 3B, 3A, and 4.

 Leg gauge

-The band size is determined by using the leg gauge.
-A leg gauge is placed around the bird's leg which determines the circumference of the leg.
-After identifying the size of a band it is then placed on around the leg with the help from the banding pliers.
-Most waterfowl are leg banded, while occasionally some waterfowl are banded via neck collar.
-In Australia, band size range from 1 to 15, plus special sizes for birds whose leg shapes require special bands, such as parrots and pelicans.
+The ring size is determined by using a leg gauge.
+This is placed around the bird's leg, which determines the diameter of the leg.
+After identifying the size of ring needed, the ring is then placed around the leg using the ringing pliers.
+In Australia, ring sizes range from 1 to 15, plus special sizes for birds whose leg shapes require special rings, such as parrots and pelicans.

-Wing ruler
+Wing rulers

-When looking through the Pyle textbook some birds can be identified by the wing cord.
-The next essential piece of equipment is the wing ruler, which is used to determine the length of the wing for data collection, research purposes, or determining species.
+The next essential piece of equipment is the wing ruler, which is used to determine the length of the wing for data collection, research purposes, or species determination.
+Some birds can be identified by their wing chord.

-Digital scale
+Digital scales

-Once the processing of the bird's morphology has been completed the last piece of equipment used is a digital scale.
-This helps with determining the weight of the bird.
-This is the last step before releasing the bird.
+Once the processing of the bird's morphology has been completed, the last piece of equipment used is a digital scale.
+This is used to determine the weight of the bird, and is the last step before releasing the bird.